 Game viewing

-Mwea national reserve is home to animals for example; stripped ground squirrels, Genet, black backed jackals, rock hyraxes, yellow baboons, water bucks, zebras, buffalos, bush bucks, African leopards, African elephants, impalas, lesser kudus, common duikers, Nile crocodiles, giraffes, bush pigs, water bucks, Sykes monkey, warthogs and hartebeest to mention a few.
+Mwea national reserve is home to animals, for example; striped ground squirrels, genets, black-backed jackals, rock hyraxes, yellow baboons, waterbucks, zebras, buffalos, bushbucks, African leopards, African elephants, impalas, lesser kudus, common duikers, Nile crocodiles, giraffes, bush pigs, Sykes’ monkeys, warthogs and hartebeest, to mention a few.

-Mwea national reserve is home to over 200 bird species, some of the bird are endemic to this area examples of birds to seen are; Hindes babbler, Pels fishing owl, Malagasy pond heron, white backed night heron, .
+Mwea national reserve is home to over 200 bird species; some of the birds are endemic to this area examples of birds to be seen are the Hinde’s babbler, Pel’s fishing owl, Malagasy pond heron, and white-backed night heron.

 Boat riding

-Tourists at Mwea reserve can have a thrilling experience at Kamburu dam and see many water birds, beautiful sceneries and see lots of hippos coming close to their boat.
+Tourists at Mwea reserve can have a thrilling experience at Kamburu dam and see many water birds and beautiful sceneries and lots of hippos coming close to their boat.

 Camping

-Mwea national reserve has got various campsites public and private, camping is one of the best ways to feel close to the wild than even spending a night in a luxury hotel.
-The reserve has got seven campsites namely; Githechu camp, Sylvestercamp, Kyangosi camp, Kanyonga camp, Mbogo camp and Hippo- point camp.
+Mwea national reserve has various campsites, public and private; camping is one of the best ways to feel closer to the wild than even spending a night in a luxury hotel.
+The reserve has got seven campsites namely; Githechu camp, Sylvester camp, Kyangosi camp, Kanyonga camp, Mbogo camp and Hippo- point camp.
 These camps always provide all the basic needs for your Safari to be memorable.

 There are a variety of walking trails that have been created to suit your walking safari with animals sighting points